Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Introduction

 \section{Introduction}

-Large Vision-Language Models (LVLMs) have made substantial advancements in synchronizing visual and textual features, thanks to extensive unsupervised pre-training on image-text pairs and meticulous fine-tuning on high-quality data.
-This progress has endowed these models with the ability to follow multimodal instructions~\cite{DBLP:journals/corr/abs-2304-10592,DBLP:journals/corr/abs-2304-08485,DBLP:journals/corr/abs-2305-06500,DBLP:journals/corr/abs-2309-15112}, leading to significant achievements in a range of multimodal tasks.
+Large Vision-Language Models (LVLMs) have achieved substantial advancements in synchronizing visual and textual features, thanks to extensive unsupervised pre-training on image-text pairs and meticulous fine-tuning on high-quality data.
+This progress has endowed these models with the ability to follow multimodal instructions~\cite{DBLP:journals/corr/abs-2304-10592,DBLP:journals/corr/abs-2304-08485,DBLP:journals/corr/abs-2305-06500,DBLP:journals/corr/abs-2309-15112}, resulting in significant advancements in a variety of multimodal tasks.
 However, even the most advanced LVLMs are not immune to the pervasive issue of ``hallucination".
 This phenomenon, where the model's output includes fictitious information, such as non-existent objects or incorrect categories, attributes, or relationships, is a critical challenge~\cite{DBLP:journals/corr/abs-2305-10355,DBLP:journals/corr/abs-2306-14565,DBLP:journals/corr/abs-2308-06394,DBLP:journals/corr/abs-2309-14525,DBLP:journals/corr/abs-2310-00754,DBLP:journals/corr/abs-2310-01779}.
 These hallucinated details not only tarnish the user experience but can also mislead users, potentially triggering severe consequences.
 For instance, an inaccurate description in medical diagnostics could lead to a misdiagnosis, posing unforeseeable harm to patients.